bbaransahin/pronuncify/README.md

 button will request a fresh practice sentence from the GPT-3.5 API.
 Without the key, sentences are loaded from `static/sentences.txt`.
+The server requests sentences in batches of 10 to minimize API calls.

 ## Logging